gittuf/gittuf/docs/cli/gittuf_policy_update-rule.md

 ```
       --authorize stringArray      authorize the principal IDs for the rule
   -h, --help                       help for update-rule
-      --policy-name string         name of policy file to add rule to (default "targets")
+      --policy-name string         name of policy file to update rule in (default "targets")
       --rule-name string           name of rule
       --rule-pattern stringArray   patterns used to identify namespaces rule applies to
       --threshold int              threshold of required valid signatures (default 1)